papivot/pace-docs/PKS Workload Deployment using Helm.md

 #### Using Ingress

 Layer 7 (HTTP and HTTPS) ingress is provided by NSX-T PKS integration natively.
 For other IaaS and SDN, a separate Ingress controller needs to be installed on the cluster to enable Ingress routing.
-For the demo purpose, we will use Tr
+For the demo purpose, we will use **Traefik**, one of the leading Ingress controller providers.

+##### Install Traefik

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg5MDkwODg5NywtODcxMTE2MDg3LC0xOT
-Q3MDQwNjM4LC0zNzcwODg2NTIsMTcwNzQwODU2MSwxNjIzNTc2
-NTYxLDE1MzY2MTEwMDksMTY5MDI1OTEyMywtMTE1NDg0Njk2NC
-wtMTMwMjczODg5LDc2MTEzNjQzMiwtMTg4MzgxNDY4Myw5MzA4
-MDYwMTVdfQ==
+eyJoaXN0b3J5IjpbLTEyNzc0NDI1OTgsLTg3MTExNjA4NywtMT
+k0NzA0MDYzOCwtMzc3MDg4NjUyLDE3MDc0MDg1NjEsMTYyMzU3
+NjU2MSwxNTM2NjExMDA5LDE2OTAyNTkxMjMsLTExNTQ4NDY5Nj
+QsLTEzMDI3Mzg4OSw3NjExMzY0MzIsLTE4ODM4MTQ2ODMsOTMw
+ODA2MDE1XX0=
 -->